creaturenex/MagicVision/README.md

 # Magic Vision

-## About Me
-**Oscar M Romero**

-I am a Software Engineer.
-I am fascinated by the creativity and fusion of software and hardware.
-I love learning, and I am looking for opportunities to learn and grow with others.

 ## The Premise

 So, you decided to learn how to play magic the gathering.
 You went out, bought all the card packs, and spent over $200.
 You now have a bunch of duplicates or useless cards.
 What's worse is that you don't even have a card you want or need to use in a tournament.
 This year's total payout for the world championship is $250,000 [World Championship](https://magic.gg/news/magic-world-championship-xxvii-prize-payouts-and-appearance-fees).